nuonco/nuon/infra/eks/README.md

 Deploy all infrastructure needed to run a nuon EKS cluster

-## Lifecycle

-New environments are spun up by env and a new term "pool".
-A pool is an identifier for this grouping of resources, so that we can have many clusters in the same environment.
-The pool must match the workspace name you create.

-As an example, for a cluster in the sandbox environment in the testing pool, in vars/ there would be a `sandbox-test.yaml` that loads environment specific terraform vars.

 ### Setup

 We use Terraform Cloud as remote state store as well as remote execution agent.